British Arab Commercial Bank: Since 2009

 In 2009, Commercial Bank of Egypt sold its 8% stake.
 At the time, the other shareholders were HSBC (49%), Libyan Foreign Bank (26%), Bank Al-Maghrib (8%), and Banque Extérieure d’Algérie (8%).
 Banque Centrale Populaire eventually bought out Bank Al-Maghrib and thus gained a stake in BACB.

 In 2010, HSBC sold its 49% shareholding to the Libyan Foreign Bank ("LFB"), a subsidiary of the Central Bank of Libya ("CBL").
 Its share is 87.80%, with the other shareholders being Banque Centrale Populaire (6.10%), and Banque Extérieure d’Algérie (6.10%).
 On 2 June 2009, the Bank changed its corporate status from that of a private to a public company.

-In 2016, the bank opened new representative offices in Dubai, and Abidjan, to add to its existing representative offices in Algiers, and in Tripoli.
+In 2016, the bank opened a new representative office in Abidjan, to add to its existing representative offices in Algiers, and in Tripoli.

 Operating area

 Africa

 BACB aims to facilitate cross-border trade through a sustainable revenue base with its chosen clients and markets.
 The bank is known for dealing with markets with which larger banks are often hesitant to do business, such as Middle Eastern and North African markets.
 The bank serves the rest of the African continent through relationships with a number of financial institutions and correspondent banks, particularly in Nigeria and Ghana.

-Most notably, the bank works with Saf Cacao in Cote D'Ivoire, and Casablanca-based steel company Acier Longofer in Morocco, becoming the first commercial bank to fund the latter.